-Naomi Blinick is a marine biologist and photographer with a diverse background in marine ecology and conservation.
+Naomi Blinick is a field biologist and photographer with a diverse background in ecology and conservation.

 Having spent years working abroad, from islands off of east Africa to northwestern Mexico, my international experience has provided me with a deep sense of context and responsibility for communicating both the beauty and perilous condition of the environments I've worked in.